 Details of these and the many other scholarships and awards at UL across all years, are outlined here.

-Many of the Institutes of Technology also offer scholarships:
+Many of the Institutes of Technology around the country also offer scholarship opportunities:

 - Athlone IT operates a Sports Scholarship Scheme for students who have reached, or have the potential to reach, a very high standard of performance in their chosen sport.
 Click here for details.